 Most almond farms are quite small.
 Family-owned orchards comprise the majority of farms in the region.
 Together they produce about 80 percent of the world's almonds.

-Where can I see almond blossoms in California?
+When can almond blossoms be seen in California?